ooyarce/ooyarce/README.md

-### Hello World! 👋 I'm Omar Ignacio, a Passionate Python Developer and QA Engineer at AndesLab 🚀
+### Hello World! 👋 I'm Omar Ignacio, a Passionate Python Developer and DevOps Engineer at AndesLab 🚀

 Welcome to my GitHub profile!
 I'm a dedicated professional thriving at the intersection of structural engineering, data analysis, and cutting-edge technology.
 As part of the innovative team at AndesLab, a startup specializing in optimizing and automating structural design through artificial intelligence and APIs, I harness the power of Python to push the boundaries of what's possible in our field.